Chicanos Por La Causa: History

 CPLC was founded in 1969 by young Chicano men and women, hoping to improve the quality of life for Arizona's Mexican American population.
 Inspired by Dolores Huerta and Cesar Chavez, CPLC advocated for equity in education, politics, and labor conditions.

-Requested from the parish council of the Historic Sacred Heart Church to utilize Santa Rita Hall for community engagement efforts; the parish council granted them the request at the insistence of parish council member Abraham F. Arvizu, who was subsequently elected to CPLC's Board of Directors.
+The organiization approached the parish council of the Historic Sacred Heart Church to use Santa Rita Hall for community engagement efforts.
+At the insistence of parish council member Abraham F. Arvizu, access was granted.
+Arvizu was subsequently elected to CPLC's Board of Directors.
 Santa Rita is credited with being the birthplace of CPLC.

-The National Council of La Raza invested and supported the organization, and with that financial assistance, CPLC implemented programs focusing on bilingual housing referral services for low income communities in South Central Phoenix.
-In the 1970s, CPLC board member Guadalupe Huerta advocated for increased capacity of senior housing related to the destruction of the Golden Gate Barrio by the City of Phoenix, which led to the development of one of the earliest known senior housing projects in Phoenix, Casa de Primavera.
+With the financial support of National Council of La Raza, CPLC implemented programs focused on bilingual housing referral services for low-income communities in South Central Phoenix.
+In the 1970s, CPLC board member Guadalupe Huerta advocated for increased senior housing in response to the destruction of the Golden Gate Barrio by the City of Phoenix.
+This work led to the development of one of the earliest known senior housing projects in Phoenix, Casa de Primavera.